misilva73/extendedMD/README.md

-# EMD algorithm
+# Extended Motif Discovery algorithm

-This repository contains a python implementation of the EMD algorithm [1] for motif discovery in time-series.
+This repository contains a python implementation of the Extended Motif Discovery (EMD) algorithm [1] for motif discovery in time-series.

 ## Prerequisites